react-native-component/react-native-smart-splash-screen/README.md

 ## Installation

 ```
-npm install react-native-smart-splash-screen@untilRN0.40 --save
+npm install react-native-smart-splash-screen --save
 ```

 ## Notice

-It can only be used until react-native 0.4.0 for ios, if you want to use the latest package, use `npm install react-native-smart-splash-screen --save`
+It can only be used greater-than-equal react-native 0.4.0 for ios, if you want to use the package less-than react-native 0.4.0, use `npm install react-native-smart-splash-screen@untilRN0.40 --save`

 ## Installation (iOS)